Gost13/Getting_And_Cleaning_Data/Code Book.md

 The script file `run_analysis.R` contains a function `run_analysis`.

 When excecuting the function, it performs the following tasks:
-*  it checks if the [Human Activity Recognition Using Smartphones Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) dataset is available.
-If not, it will download and unzip it.
+*  it checks if the dataset is available.
+If not, error message will come up asking to check data avaliability.
 *  it loads the following files:
     -  features.txt
     -  activity_labels.txt